Symptoms of familial Alzheimer's disease

 Like sporadic Alzheimer’s disease, FAD starts with changes in how a person thinks or acts.
 Common symptoms include:

-Memory Loss: Forgetting recently learned information, important dates, or events.
+• Memory Problems: Forgetting recently learned information, important dates, or events; asking repetitive questions or having repetitive conversations.

-Misplacing Items: Losing belongings and being unable to retrace steps to find them.
+• Misplacing Items: Losing or hiding belongings and being unable to retrace steps to find them.

-Social Withdrawal: Losing interest in hobbies, social activities, or interacting with friends and family.
+• Social Withdrawal or Apathy: Losing interest in hobbies, social activities, or interacting with friends and family—activities that were previously enjoyed.

-Mood Changes: Becoming easily upset, anxious, or experiencing mood swings.
+• Mood Changes: Becoming angry more easily than before, feeling anxious, or experiencing sudden mood swings.

-Motor Changes: Having difficulty walking, leg stiffness, or other difficulties performing coordinated movements.
+• Motor Changes: Difficulty with the ability to write, stiffness in the legs when walking, or other difficulties performing coordinated movements.

 Since symptoms of FAD often start between age 30 and 50, doctors may not always suspect Alzheimer’s disease.
-Alzheimer's disease is often mistaken for depression in the beginning, due to an overlap in symptoms.
+Alzheimer's disease can be confused at the onset of symptoms with depression, because some of these symptoms (e.g., memory problems, impaired judgment, and social withdrawal) can occur in both conditions.

 Learn more about how Alzheimer’s is diagnosed.